-The program is designed to expose residents to all aspects of hospital pharmacy including:
+The one-year program is designed to expose residents to all aspects of hospital pharmacy including:

-Clark Memorial Health is a full service hospital with an accredited chest pain center which is licensed to perform cardiac catheterization 24/7 and has the busiest Emergency Department in Southern Indiana with about 45,000 visits per year.
+Clark Memorial Health is a full service hospital with an accredited chest pain center which is licensed to perform cardiac catheterization 24/7.
+Clark has the busiest Emergency Department in Southern Indiana with about 45,000 visits per year.
 The pharmacy at Clark is progressive, offering many clinical services.
 Clinical pharmacists work decentralized which allows pharmacists to round and provide pharmaceutical care.
 Residents will also do a rotation at Scott Memorial Health, a sister hospital of Clark Memorial, which operates as a critical access center.

 Residency Program Core Rotations: